aehasan/CS125QuizPrepSpring21/week14/theEnd.md

 </details>

 <details> <summary> LinkedLists: Linked lists maintain order by linking to a new Item object, each of which contain _______ and  _______. <br>
+a.
 An index, a value <br>
+b.
 A value, an object <br>
+c.
 An index, a reference <br>
+d.
 A value, a reference
  </summary>
 Answer: (d).
 The Item objects contain the current value and a reference to the next item object.
 </details>

-<details> <summary> For which method does LinkedList have a faster runtime than ArrayList?
+<details> <summary> For which method does LinkedList have a faster runtime than ArrayList? <br>
+a.
 Add (at front)
+b.
 Get
+c.
 Set
+d.
 Insert (anywhere)
  </summary>
 Answer: a.
 LinkedList has a time complexity of O(1) for adding an item at the front of the list.
 This is because adding an item to the front of a LinkedList simply involves moving the start reference.
 This is constant time.
 Adding an item at any index of an ArrayList has time complexity of O(n).
 </details>

-<details> <summary> Hashing a unique object should result in a unique hash code
+<details> <summary> T/F Hashing a unique object should result in a unique hash code
 </summary>
 Answer: True.
 Definition of hashing.
 </details>

-<details> <summary>Hashing the same object multiple times can result in multiple hash codes
+<details> <summary> T/F Hashing the same object multiple times can result in multiple hash codes
  </summary>
 Answer: False.
 You have the same has for each object.
 </details>